Joe Jordan: International career

-On 19 May 1973, three days after appearing in the European Cup Winners Cup final for Leeds, Willie Ormond debuted Jordan for the Scotland national team.
-Jordan subbed on in the 74th minute for Lou Macari in a 1–0 defeat to England at Wembley.
+On 19 May 1973, three days after appearing in the European Cup Winners' Cup final for Leeds, Willie Ormond gave Jordan his debut for the Scotland national team.
+Jordan came on in the 74th minute for Lou Macari in a 1–0 defeat to England at Wembley.

-On 26 September 1973, Jordan scored with a diving header for the winning goal in a 2–1 comeback win against Czechoslovakia at Hampden Park.
-That win clinched Scotland qualification for the 1974 FIFA World Cup in West Germany.
-That was Scotland's first World Cup qualification since 1958, having failed in three attempts since '58.
+On 26 September 1973, Jordan scored the winning goal with a diving header in a 2–1 comeback win against Czechoslovakia at Hampden Park.
+That win confirmed Scotland's qualification for the 1974 FIFA World Cup in West Germany.
+It was Scotland's first World Cup qualification since 1958.

-At the 1974 World Cup, Jordan scored the second goal in Scotland's opening group game, 2–0 win over Zaire.
-After the 0-0 draw versus Brazil, he equalised in the last minute to draw 1–1 versus Yugoslavia.
-Scotland finished the group unbeaten, but were eliminated at that stage on goal difference.
+At the tournament, Jordan scored the second goal in Scotland's opening group game, a 2–0 win over Zaire.
+After a 0–0 draw against Brazil, he scored a last-minute equaliser in a draw 1–1 with Yugoslavia.
+Scotland finished the group unbeaten, but were eliminated on goal difference.

-In Ally MacLeod managed Scotland's 1978 FIFA World Cup qualification, Jordan scored a header again winning against Czechoslovakia at Hampden, this time 3-1.
+In Scotland's qualification campaign for the 1978 World Cup, Jordan again scored a winning header against Czechoslovakia at Hampden, this time in a 3–1 win.
 Czechoslovakia were reigning European champions at the time.
 Scotland wrapped up qualification in Liverpool.
-The Welsh FA in favour of higher gates receipts from the Tartan Army, opted to play Wales v Scotland at Anfield.
-The match is remembered for, "an infamous penalty decision 12 minutes from time."
+The Welsh FA, in a bid to boost gate receipts, opted to host Scotland at Anfield.
+The match is remembered for a penalty decision 12 minutes from time.
 Jordan and Welsh defender David Jones challenged for the ball in the Welsh penalty area, from a throw-in by Scotland's Willie Johnston.
-The referee judged hand ball against Jones for a Scotland penalty.
-TV replays showed that it was though, Jordan's hand that connected with the ball (and also that he kissed his hand once the penalty was awarded).
-This was the most dubious of three Scots penalty claims in the game.
-Don Masson converted the penalty putting Scotland 1-0 ahead.
-Scotland's 2–0 win secured qualification by winning UEFA Group 7.
+The referee awarded a hand ball against Jones for a Scotland penalty.
+TV replays showed that it was Jordan's hand that connected with the ball.
+Don Masson converted the penalty, putting Scotland 1–0 ahead.
+Scotland ultimately won 2–0, securing qualification by winning UEFA Group 7.

-In Scotland's opening Argentina 1978 World Cup game, Jordan opened the scoring versus Peru.
-Peru though won 3–1.
-Scotland then drew 1-1 versus Iran and won 3–2 versus Netherlands for Scotland's again group stage elimination.
-Jordan assisted Kenny Dalglish's 1-1 equaliser v Netherlands.
+In Scotland's opening game of the 1978 World Cup in Argentina, Jordan opened the scoring aginst Peru, but Peru won 3–1.
+Scotland then drew 1–1 against Iran and won 3–2 against the Netherlands, with Scotland again being eliminated at the group stage of the tournament.
+Jordan assisted Kenny Dalglish's equaliser against the Netherlands.

-Jordan scored in Scotland's 1982 World Cup 2–2 draw versus the Soviet Union.
-That meant Jordan scored in three successive World Cup Finals (the only Scot to do so).
+Jordan scored in Scotland's 2–2 draw against the Soviet Union at the 1982 World Cup, making him the only Scot to score in three successive World Cup Finals.
 Subbed off injured in the same game, he never played for Scotland again.
 In total, Jordan earned 52 full Scotland caps, scoring 11 goals.